OData/odata.net/docs/1_interfaces+datatypes.md

 ### syntactic CST?

 TODO do you want to have a syntactic CST that is a context-free grammar? then your parsers could be combinators; if you do this you will need a converter from syntactic to semantic CST
+TODO regardless of the above, you need to have a syntactic CST **anyway** to have parity with ODL

 ### (semantic?)
 CST